wolff453/integrate-pipedrive-bling/Readme.md

 http:localhost:3000/insert/deals
 ```

-## This is the message when POST occur ok:
+## This is the message when POST occurs ok:
 ![message](docs/post-message.png)